 ii.
 Consolidated LCR

-- The RBI through a supplementary guideline issued on March 31, 2015 had stipulated the implementation of LCR at a consolidated level from January 1, 2016 and accordingly, LCR has been computed at Group level.
-The entities covered in the Group LCR are SBI and seven Overseas Banking Subsidiaries (OBS) - Commercial Indo Bank LLC, Moscow, Nepal SBI Bank Ltd., State Bank of India (California), SBI Canada Bank, State Bank of India (Mauritius) Ltd, PT Bank SBI Indonesia and State Bank of India (UK) Ltd. and one Non Banking Subsidiary (NBS) - SBI Cards and Payment Services Ltd.
+The entities covered in the Group LCR are SBI and Seven (7) Overseas Banking Subsidiaries - Commercial Indo Bank LLC, Moscow, Nepal SBI Bank Ltd., State Bank of India (California), SBI Canada Bank, State Bank of India (Mauritius) Ltd, PT Bank SBI Indonesia and State Bank of India (UK) Ltd and One Non-Banking Subsidiary (NBS) - SBI Cards and Payment Services Ltd.

-- SBI Group LCR comes to 130.62% as on 31st March 2024 based on average of three months January, February and March 2024, which is above the minimum regulatory requirement of 100%.
 The Group has been maintaining HQLA mainly in the form of SLR investments over and above the mandatory requirements.
 Retail deposits constitute major portion of total funding sources, and such funding sources are well diversified.
 Management is of the view that the Bank has sufficient liquidity cover to meet its likely future short-term requirements.

 The Bank has been maintaining HQLA mainly in the form of SLR investments over and above the mandatory requirements.
 Retail deposits constitute major portion of total funding sources, which are well diversified.
 Management is of the view that the Bank has got sufficient liquidity to meet its immediate / likely future requirements.

-ii) Consolidated Net Stable Funding Ratio
+ii.
+Consolidated Net Stable Funding Ratio

 The RBI guidelines stipulated the implementation of NSFR at a consolidated level from December 2021 quarter and accordingly, NSFR has been computed at Group level.

-The entities covered in the Group NSFR are SBI and seven Overseas Banking Subsidiaries.
+The entities covered in the Group NSFR are SBI and Seven Overseas Banking Subsidiaries.
 Commercial Indo Bank LLC, Moscow, Nepal SBI Bank Ltd., State Bank of India (California), SBI Canada Bank, State Bank of India (Mauritius) Ltd, PT Bank SBI Indonesia and State Bank of India (UK) Ltd.

-SBI Group NSFR comes to 114.11% as on 31st March 2024 which is above the minimum regulatory requirement of 100%.
+SBI Group NSFR comes to 122.02% as on 31st March 2025 which is above the minimum regulatory requirement of 100%.

-Available stable funding (ASF) is defined as the portion of capital and liabilities expected to be reliable over the time horizon considered by the NSFR, which extends to one year.
+Available stable funding (ASF) is defined as the portion of Capital and Liabilities expected to be reliable over the time horizon considered by the NSFR, which extends to one year.
 The Required stable funding (RSF) of a specific group is a function of the liquidity characteristics and residual maturities of the various assets held by that group as well as those of its Off-Balance Sheet (OBS) exposures.

-i.
-Securities of a face value of H1,97,965.23 Crore (Previous Year H2,19,371.58 Crore) are kept as margin with Clearing Corporation of India Limited (CCIL/NSCCL/MCX/NSEIL/BSE) towards Securities Settlement.
+ii.
+Securities of a face value of H1,48,965.70 Crore (Previous Year H1,97,965.23 Crore) are kept as margin with Clearing Corporation of India Limited (CCIL/NSCCL/MCX/NSEIL/BSE towards Securities Settlement.

 c.
 Risk Exposure in Derivatives: